Home | Emergency Stories by Tammy | Send Stories | Fun Page | Guest Writer's | Guest Challenge Page

 Charles Blue Eagle respected that but George Walking Wolf had tried to make those improper advances, frightening Kate into telling her father that her preference was for Blue Eagle but now…Now the Ve’ho’e had come into her life and she knew without a doubt that she wanted him.

 She wanted to hold him forever but what if he only wanted her for this one night.
 She bit her lip in anxiety.
 Would she give herself to this man, knowing she’d hold this one memory the rest of her life?
-Then suddenly he was there before her.
-She jumped, startled by his appearance.
-She hadn’t heard him…Something very unusual for a girl who had been raised to hone her senses to every whisper of a breeze through the branches.

 He smiled that beautiful crooked smile and her heart melted once again.
 She moved into his arms.
 “The hours have felt like days,” she whispered as his arms closed around her.